immersed-web/inclubit-360/README.md

 docker-compose up --build
 ```

+#### Update to new version
+If you want to update to a new version available on github, you need to stop the docker services, pull the latest version from github, run the frontend build script, and start the docker services.
+Steps:
+- cd into `inclubit-360/backend/docker`
+- run `docker-compose down`
+- run `git pull`
+- run the shell script `prepare-spa-build.sh`
+- run `docker-compose up --build`

 #### Bash Utility Scripts
 There are some shell scripts provided to help with seting up the environment for running the backend: